 Genmoji AI Emojis

 Genmoji lets you spice up your iMessage conversations by letting you create custom emojis with simple text prompts.
 You can type something like "sleepy panda with coffee" and get a unique emoji.
 To use it, open the Emoji keyboard in Messages, tap Genmoji, and enter your prompt.
-This is one of the more fun Apple Intelligence features, just like Image Playground.
+It can also suggest emoji ideas based on the context of your conversation.

 Visual Intelligence